top of page

 10th International Ranger Federation World Ranger Congress - Hyères, France

-The QIWRN team are heading to the 10th International Ranger Federation World Ranger Congress on 7-11 October 2024 hosted by Gardes Nature de France in Hyères in the French Riviera!
+Larissa Hale, Karin Gerhardt and Rebecca Coulombe with Yuku-Baja-Muliku rangers Mick, Kynan and Griffyn attended the 10th International Ranger Federation World Ranger Congress on 7-11 October 2024 hosted by Gardes Nature de France in Hyères in the French Riviera.
+The largest ranger gathering in the world, the 10th World Ranger Congress brought together over 450 rangers and conservation professionals from 88 countries.

 ADDRESS